jjg/3dna/README.md

      python 3dna.py genomefile.txt 100 > genome.scad

 This will generate a model file that can be opened in OpenSCAD.
 Open this file, select *Design* -> *Compile and Render*, then select *Design* -> *Export as STL* and select a location to save the file.
-The STL file can then be sliced and printed on the 3d printer of your choice.
+The STL file can then be sliced and printed a the 3d printer of your choice.

 ###DETAILS